 The potential for artificial light at night (ALAN) to reshape the ecology of marine habitats is increasingly recognised (Davies et al., 2014; Zapata et al., 2019), and an emergent focus of research (Becker et al., 2012a; Bolton et al., 2017; Davies et al., 2015; Ludvigsen et al., 2018; Pulgar et al., 2019).
 Artificial light can be detected above 22% of the world’s coasts nightly (Davies et al., 2014), and will dramatically increase as coastal human populations more than double by year 2060 (Neumann et al., 2015).

 Given the low levels of artificial light that likely reach the seafloor, it seems intuitive to suggest that light pollution is not a concern in marine ecosystems.
 Marine organisms are however, evolutionary adapted for detecting natural light of low intensity, distinct spectra and regular cycles.
 To give some examples, Calanus copepods undergo diel vertical migration to depths of 50m guided only by variations in moonlight intensity during the Arctic winter (Båtnes et al., 2013; Last et al., 2016); the larvae of some sessile invertebrates move and identify suitable settlement locations guided by light levels equivalent to moonless overcast nights (Crisp & Ritz, 1973); and polychaete worms, corals and echinoderms synchronise broadcast spawning events using monthly and annual variations in lunar light intensity (Naylor, 1999).
-Radiative transfer modelling reveals that the larval and adult stages of zooplankton, tropical corals and temperate marine organisms are likely to respond to artificial sky glow (light scattered in the atmosphere and reflected back to the ground) down to depths of 70m, and to waterside street lighting down to 100m (Davies & Smyth, 2018).
+In-water radiative transfer modelling reveals that the larval and adult stages of zooplankton, tropical corals and temperate marine organisms are likely to respond to artificial sky glow (light scattered in the atmosphere and reflected back to the ground) down to depths of 70m, and to waterside street lighting down to 100m (Davies & Smyth, 2018).
 These predictions are corroborated in part by recent observations of zooplankton avoiding research vessel lights at depths >80m (Ludvigsen et al., 2018).
-Given the extreme sensitivity of these animals to light, and the extent of ALAN across coastal regions (Davies et al., 2014), large areas of seafloor habitat adjacent to urbanised coastlines are likely experiencing light pollution levels that are detectable to marine organisms, and impacting marine ecosystems.
+Given the extreme sensitivity of these animals to light, and the extent of ALAN across coastal regions (Davies et al., 2014), large areas of seafloor habitat adjacent to urbanised coastlines are likely experiencing light pollution levels that are detectable to marine organisms and, as a consequence, impacting marine ecosystems.

 The growing use of white Light Emitting Diodes (LEDs) - forecast to account for up to 80% of the global lighting market share by 2022 (Bertoldi, 2018) - will likely exacerbate the prevalence and impacts of artificial light in marine ecosystems.
 Compared to older lighting technologies, LEDs emit more short wavelength light that: i) penetrates deeper into seawater [the spectral signature from land being detectable on coral reefs at 30m depth (Tamir et al., 2017)]; and ii) many marine organisms are most sensitive to (Båtnes et al., 2013; Gorbunov & Falkowski, 2002; Marshall et al., 2015).
 Given the pace at which LEDs are being adopted in coastal cities around the world, an understanding of the prevalence of ‘biologically relevant’ artificial light pollution, i.e. irradiances sufficient to elicit responses in marine organisms living in seafloor habitats is urgently needed.